Communication Problems? Why HOK is the solution…

 But kindness makes that impossible.

-And I like to say:
+And I like to add:

 “If you can’t be kind, be quiet.”